Time wasted in Baler is time well spent. 😎

 Aurora’s Natural Wonders

 Aurora province as a whole has a lot of natural wonders.
 From hidden cove, Dicasalarin cove, still in Baler.
 More cascading waterfalls like Caunayan and Ditumabo Mother falls both in San Luis, Aurora.
 And a six hundred years old tree, also known as the biggest Balete tree in Asia.
-It is said to be sixty-five meters in height, diameter circe to be twelve – fifteen meters and sixty meters for its crown.
-It is also dubbed as the Millenium tree in Maria Aurora, Aurora.
+It is said to be sixty-five meters in height, diameter to be twelve – fifteen meters and sixty meters for its crown.
+It is also dubbed as the Millennium tree in Maria Aurora, Aurora.

 I was not really planning on doing the tour before going here since I was solo however, I wanted to see the biggest Balete or strangler fig tree with my own eyes.
 As per Philippine folklore, Balete tree is mystical, as spirits and elements live inside and lurk around it.
 So far, nothing supernatural happened during my visit. ️👻